CAPIO – Feature Film

 – NYC premier Two Boots Pioneer Theatre 2008

 – Screened at Flickering @ Cornerstone Festival 2008

 Joan La Barbara presented Aleksandar Kostic with the chance procedures idea, inspired by the collaboration process of composer John Cage and choreographer Merce Cunningham, to create an event in which the film and music would be produced separately and played and projected simultaneously for the first time on opening night in Berlin.
-The only rules that Joan and Aleksandar set before collaborating on this project were that the film and music should each have a duration of 30 minutes, and that Aleksandar would not even hear Joan’s music nor Joan would see film until the opening night in Berlin.
+The only rules that Joan and Aleksandar set before collaborating on this project were that the film and music should each have a duration of 30 minutes and that Aleksandar would not even hear Joan’s music nor Joan would see a film until the opening night in Berlin.

 – World premiere opening night of MaerzMusik festival, 2012, “Cage and Consequences”, Berlin, Germany

-The ghost of Mary Kingsbury Simkhovitch returns to Greenwich House, the community settlement she founded over a century earlier, and roams through the musical landscape that now thrives there.
+The ghost of Mary Kingsbury Simkhovitch returns to Greenwich House, the community settlement she founded over a century earlier and roams through the musical landscape that now thrives there.

 – Screened at Big Apple Film Festival New York, 2012